-Cumulative flow diagram (CFD) helps in maintaining the consistency in workflow across the team.
+A cumulative flow diagram (CFD) helps in maintaining consistency in workflow across the team.
 The X-axis represents time and Y-axis represents a number of issues.
 CFD lets you know the state of the work in progress.
 Also, this diagram helps a team leader to take measures and speed up the workflow.

 6. Lead Time